 Fukuoka Airport is located just 3km east of the centre of Fukuoka and one can get there in 5 minutes using the subway.
 The airport has two terminals, a domestic and an international terminal.
 The domestic terminal serves flights on almost every major Japanese carrier and budget airlines with with connections out to all corners of Japan.
 Meanwhile, Fukuoka Airport international terminal has regular flights to Korea, China, Hong Kong, Philippines, Singapore and the Middle East and several other countries in the region too.

 As of September 2019, Japan has an arrangement with 68 countries for visa exemption including Korea, Indonesia, Thailand, Singapore and Australia.
 Otherwise, you need to obtain a visa before entering the country.
 Please contact your closest Japanese embassy or consulate outside Japan or an immigration bureau inside Japan for official advice.
 If you require an invitation letter in order to obtain a visa, please email email@example.com

 The most widely spoken language in Japan is Japanese, which is separated into numerous dialects with Tokyo dialect considered standard Japanese.
 A growing number of people in cities would speak English.
 The official language of the 13th AOEC is English.

 Fukuoka city has three subway lines and an efficient bus network.
 The city’s main station is Hakata located right in the heart of Fukuoka.
 The 100 Yen Bus is a convenient, frequently running bus line that loops through the city center between Hakata and Tenjin Stations, passing by Canal City and the food stalls of Nakasu Island.
 Buses run at least once every 10 minutes, and the fare is 100 yen per ride.
 For further information including tickets, please click here.

-Japan’s time zone is in Japan Standard Time (JST) which is GMT +9 hours.
+Japan’s time zone is in Japan Standard Time (JST) which is GMT +8 hours in October.